City-of-Helsinki/servicemap-ui/README.md

 Launches the application using `node dist` command and then launches TestCafe test runner in headless mode.
 Mainly used by Travis CI.

 ## How to use
-For development first install packages using `npm install` in project root and then you can start development server using `npm run dev`
+For development first install packages using `npm install` in project root.
+Then you need to add environment variables. `.env.example` should have all required values so you can copy it to `.env`.
+Then you can start development server using `npm run dev`